Editorial Board

 Dr. Rapose is a Consultant in Infectious Diseases for the Reliant Medical Group in Worcester, Massachusetts.
 He is Assistant Professor of Medicine at the University of Massachusetts Chan Medical School.
 Dr. Rapose originally trained in Mumbai, India where he is board-certified in Dermatology, Venereology and Leprology and he is a life member of the Indian Association of Dermatologists.
 After emigrating to the US, he completed his Internal Medicine residency training at St. Vincent Hospital followed by Fellowship in Infectious Diseases at the University of Texas Medical Branch in Galveston Texas.
 In 2008 he returned to Worcester Massachusetts and has been an integral faculty of the Internal Medicine residency program at St. Vincent Hospital.
 He is board certified in both Infectious Disease as well as internal Medicine.
 He has been awarded Fellowship of the American College of Physicians as well as the Infectious Diseases Society of America.
 His special interests include Travel Medicine, Clostridiodes difficile infection, and Infectious Diseases in Critical Care units.
 He has numerous peer-reviewed publications as well as text book chapters to his credit.

-Dr. Saha hails from India, and is currently completing his internal medicine residency at St. Vincent Hospital from 2021.
-After graduating from Christian Medical College, Vellore, India where he was the editor of the Students’ Association and was responsible for publishing the annual college magazine, he ventured into internal medicine in the US, and aspires to make a career in academic medicine in the field of pulmonary and critical care.
-He is an avid writer, and shares anecdotes of daily life on his blog and on instagram under #rantingsofaterrifiedmind.
-He is excited to bring his ideas and contribute as an editorial member in the Worcester District Medicine Society.
-In his leisure time, he loves reading both fiction and nonfiction, and preparing various cuisines from around the world.
+Dr. Saha hails from India, and after completing his internal medicine residency training here at St. Vincent Hospital in Worcester, has now moved to Tulane University in New Orleans, Louisiana to pursue his passion of working with the critically ill through a fellowship in Pulmonary and Critical Care Medicine.
+After graduating from Christian Medical College, Vellore, India where he served as the editor of the Students’ Association and published the annual college magazine, he moved to the USA to fulfill his career goals as well as his desire to explore the world.
+He was and continues to be a voracious reader and an avid writer, sharing anecdotes about the daily life of a medical personnel on his blog and on instagram under #rantingsofaterrifiedmind.
+He has been a part of the editorial committee of Worcester District Medicine Society over the last two years, and is excited to continue to collaborate and provide his unique perspective even from afar.
+In his leisure time, he loves reading both fiction and nonfiction, strumming up soulful songs on the guitar, and preparing delectable cuisines and culinary dishes from around the world.

 ROBERT SORRENTI, MD